Code-Institute-Submissions/ms1-the_rolls/README.md

 The images used on the majority of the site are my own images, taken by David McClelland.
 The images were chosen to highlight the service provided.

-The images of couples in the testimonial section are royalty free images from pexels.com.
+The images of couples in the testimonial section and 404 page are royalty free images from pexels.com.

 #### Animations: